 Fall Into An Easeful Fall Routine

 Summer is often a time of travel and connecting with friends and family.
-Often, we try to jam so much into a few months and then end up feeling over-scheduled, overwhelmed and burnt out.
+We try to jam so much into a few months and then end up feeling over-scheduled, overwhelmed, and burnt out.

-Even though officially, fall doesn't start until the end of September, I think most of us see summer winding down much earlier.
+Even though fall doesn't officially start until the end of September, I think most of us feel summer winding down much earlier.
 There's a definite transition taking place at the beginning of September.
-For those of us with kids, our main marker is that our dear little ones are back in school…finally! 😉 Most people have wrapped up travel plans, are back to work, and are looking forward to the next season.
+For those of us with kids, our main marker is that our dear little ones are back in school... finally! 😉 Most people have wrapped up travel plans, are back to work, and are looking forward to the next season.

-The transition into fall can be subtle, showing up in the changing colors of the leaves, trees beginning to shed themselves in preparation for the winter months and the days are becoming a little shorter.
-Temperatures are beginning to shift and the air might feel a bit more crisp and clear (depending on where you live).
+The transition into fall can be subtle, showing up in the changing colors of the leaves, trees beginning to shed in preparation for winter, and days becoming a little shorter.
+Temperatures start to shift and the air feels a bit more crisp and clear (depending on where you live).

-Ayurveda sees that optimal health is based on how we align our internal rhythms with the rhythms of nature.
-Each of us has a unique constitution or dosha and when we can balance it with the daily, seasonal rhythms and various stages of life we are healthier and less susceptible to disease and more able to thrive on all levels- mentally, physically, and spiritually.
+Ayurveda recognizes that optimal health is based on how we align our internal rhythms with the rhythms of nature.
+Each of us has a unique constitution or dosha, and when we can balance it with daily and seasonal rhythms and various stages of life, we are healthier, less susceptible to disease, and more able to thrive on all levels—mentally, physically, and spiritually.

-Life is happening at a much faster pace than it ever has unless you’re living on a mountaintop and have chosen to completely unplug.
-Technology, and the ability and expectation to be everywhere all the time and on top of everything is causing all sorts of dis-ease, not just in adults but in our children also.
-As a culture, we’re losing our connection with the bigger picture, with mother nature, the seasons, and our connection to her.
-We’re overstimulated, overwhelmed, and just “doing” too much.
-For some of us, this is our “normal” and familiar stance in life.
-If we don’t pay attention to this, we risk living a life on autopilot, feeling like we carry the weight of the world on our shoulders, constantly trying to keep up and completely disconnected from our potential to live dynamic, thriving, and fully aligned lives.
+Life is happening at a much faster pace than it ever has, unless you're living on a mountaintop and have chosen to completely unplug.
+Technology and the expectation to be everywhere all the time is causing all sorts of dis-ease, not just in adults but in our children too.
+As a culture, we're losing our connection with the bigger picture—with Mother Nature, the seasons, and our relationship to her.
+We're overstimulated, overwhelmed, and just "doing" too much.
+For some of us, this has become our "normal" stance in life.
+If we don't pay attention to this, we risk living on autopilot, feeling like we carry the weight of the world on our shoulders, constantly trying to keep up and completely disconnected from our potential to live dynamic, thriving, and fully aligned lives.

-The Ayurvedic process of transitioning from one season to another, asks us to slow down, gather our energy and get very “on-purpose” as to how we desire to consciously design how we wish to move forward into the upcoming months.
+The Ayurvedic process of transitioning from one season to another asks us to slow down, gather our energy, and get very intentional about how we desire to consciously design our path into the upcoming months.

 Pitta – Late Spring/ Summer – dominated by the elements of fire and water, this time of year is hot, penetrating, sharp, intense, and oily.